ondrabimka/RNN_prediction/README.md

 crypto_data directory contains my datasets.
 One os those files was downloaded and the others were created using "Crypto_dataset" script.

-### Crypto_dataset.ipynb
+### YFinance_data.ipynb
 Using this script I am downloading data from the last week.
 It uses yfinance python library which allows me to download data form stock market into pandas dataframe.
+Unfortunatelly when obtaining 1 minute data only 1 week into the past is possible

 ### Crypto_prediction.ipynb